SagarGaniga/How-to-Create-A-Stunning-README.md/README.md

 * [Make a README](https://www.makeareadme.com/)

 ## License
-A short snippet describing the license (MIT, Apache etc)
+A short snippet describing the license (MIT, Apache etc).

 This project is licensed under the MIT License - see the LICENSE.md file for details